almaan/genetech/README.md

 - Windows OS Download [LINK](https://docs.docker.com/docker-for-windows/install/)
 - Linux OS Download [LINK](https://docs.docker.com/engine/install/)

 and follow the instructions at respective page.
+If you find those instructions to technical, you'll find plenty of guides by simply googling "Install docker on X" where X equals to your OS.

 To make sure that the installation was successful, open up a terminal window and enter:

 ```sh
 docker ps
 ```

-if everything went as expected, you should be able to execute this command without any issues.
+If everything went as expected, you should be able to execute this command without any issues.
 If there are issues, try to troubleshoot them yourselves or ask one of us TAs.
-Note, that sometimes (especially on Linux) you might have to run Docker with `sudo` for it to work.
+Please note that sometimes (especially on Linux) you might have to run Docker with `sudo` for it to work.

 ### Download Image